 Lake capacity studies are often requested prior to approval of new development on lakes that have Lake Trout populations that are considered at or near capacity for development.
 These studies are based on oxygen and phosphorus concentrations.

-Generally speaking, Lake Trout thrive in lakes with low enough phosphorus concentrations and high enough oxygen concentrations to allow them to survive in deep water over winter.
+Generally speaking, Lake Trout thrive in lakes with low phosphorus concentrations and high oxygen concentrations which allows them to survive in deep water through the summer months until lake turnover in the fall.
 If the phosphorus concentrations increase in a lake, it promotes plant and algae growth.
-The resulting increase in decomposition uses up more of the available oxygen, and oxygen levels in the deep water where Lake Trout overwinter, decrease.
+When the plant and algae die and sink to the bottom, the resulting increase in decomposition consumes more of the available oxygen, which does not replenish until the fall lake turnover.

-Development is known to drive phosphorus concentrations higher on a lake, which is why lake capacity studies are requested to determine if development or additional development should be permitted and/or will pose a threat to Lake Trout populations.
+Development has been shown to drive phosphorus concentrations higher on a lake, which is why lake capacity studies are requested to determine if development or additional development should be permitted and/or will pose a threat to Lake Trout populations.

 People often associate increased phosphorus levels with things like detergent getting into the waterways through improperly constructed leaching beds.
 While this is a contributing factor, it is not the only cause.
 Land use change–for example, clearing the vegetation near a lake and replacing it with hardened surfaces like asphalt driveways and patios, also contributes to increasing phosphorus concentrations.